stoerr/til/Misc/iMovieYoutubeScreencasts.md

 If there is no cropping needed e.g. as follows, else see above.

     ffmpeg -i input.mp4 -c:v libx264 -preset slow -crf 23 -c:a copy output.mp4

+If you want to add a noise gate to reduce microphone noise you can instead use:

+    ffpmeg -i input.mp4 -c:v libx264 -preset slow -crf 23 -af "agate=threshold=-30dB:attack=20:release=300" output.mp4